bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 <!-- theme: info -->
 > Big Open Data Layer (shortened as `BODL`, pronounced 'Bottle') is a global JavaScript object that integrates BigCommerce storefronts with third-party analytics providers.

-This guide demonstrates how you can integrate a BigCommerce store with [Google Analytics (GA4)](https://support.bigcommerce.com/s/article/GA4).
-Using BODL, you can track when a shopper starts checkout and purchases an order.
-You can track events for [One page checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout).

 BODL captures shopper storefront data and holds data needed for an analytics provider, such as GA4, to make analytics reports. <!-- rework this one -->

 With BODL, providers can easily view and manage captured data from a standardized source.
 Providers can reformat the event data for their solutions.